 One way to release tension in the platysma muscle is to perform a stretch called “Kiss the Sky.”

-Using your fingertips with a medium pressure, anchor the skin at your collar bones.
+Using your fingertips with medium pressure, anchor the skin at your collar bones.
 Extend your neck trying to look up at the ceiling.
 You will feel a strong pull across the front of your neck.

 For a deeper stretch, you can “kiss the sky” and release repeatedly.